-The holiday marathon season is right around the corner and quickly approaching.
+The holiday marathon season is here.
+Are you ready for the Holidays?
 This time of year is always full of family, fun, and food!
 All are great in moderation, but I think we can agree all are also painful when not done in moderation.
 And the holiday season makes it so these things mentioned above are for some reason always around and easily accessible.
 Its on us to make sure that even though we are enjoying the holiday season, we are also still taking care of ourselves and not ruining all the hard work you put in the prior months leading up to this time of year.

 This year I am going to commit to enjoying myself this holiday season, but in a different capacity than previous years.
 As mentioned above, the very fun holiday season activities we all love to participate in also carry negative connotations that affect us all.
 Through my research and own personal experiences, I’ve come up with a plan to enjoy this years holiday season without dealing with all the unwanted stress and without ruining all the hard work I put in at the gym the past 6 months.

-I hope this helps some of you stay committed to yourselves this holiday season, while still having an absolute great time with family and friends.
-I wish you all happy holidays and a blessed New Year’s.
+I hope this helps you get ready for the Holidays and of you stay committed to yourselves this season, while still having an absolute great time with family and friends.
+We wish you a happy holidays and a Happy New Year’s.